damianhakert/damianhakert.github.io/source/posts/2016-08-07-posting-to-your-gitlab-pages-blog-from-ios.html.md

 Finally, while Working Copy and Editorial are both excellent, professional-level apps, they may not be in your budget.
-Fortunately, you can always do everything outline here via the GitLab website so long as you have an internet connection;
+Fortunately, you can always do everything outlined here via the GitLab website so long as you have an internet connection;
 if you want to continue writing while offline, you can always copy and paste into one of [many text editors for iOS][itexteditors], many of which also feature Markdown previewing.

-Whatever method you choose, it's comforting to know that GitLab has you covered should you want to post to your SSG-powered blog from your iOS device!
+Whatever method you choose, it's comforting to know that GitLab has you covered should you want to post to your SSG-powered blog from your iOS device.
+What are your preferred mobile git clients and text editors?
+Tell us in the comments!

 ## About the author